Coffee Is For Closers

 and I understand you no longer custom fabricate screen doors.
 Can you

-refer me to another company that does?""No."
+refer me to another company that does?"

 "O.K. thank you for your time."